Also known as:

 Threat Summary:

 Restricted-range species.
-Previously listed as Endangered.
-Heavily affected by local bird trade and deforestation for banana plantations, grazing and beach houses on coastal areas.
-Sport hunting has also caused declines.
+Thanks to recent conservation efforts the population has seen an increase.
+Has been heavily affected by local bird trade, sport hunting and deforestation for banana plantations, grazing and beach houses in coastal areas.
 The species is present inside several protected areas, but poaching persists in many of them.

 Range: